manymeeting/movie-kingdom-client/README.md

-# MovieKingdom-React
+# MovieKingdom-Client
-The React module of Movie Kingdom application
+Modules (views and client controllers) in a client server of Movie Kingdom application